sabeloxn/Forex_Scripts/README.md

 # Forex_Scripts
-Algorithmic Trading Bots/EAs and Indicators
+Algorithmic Trading Robots or Expert Advisors and Indicators